 To determine clinical relevance (consistent association with a disease) of CNV findings, the following actions are taken:

-- CNVs are confirmed by another method (e.g., FISH, MLPA, PCR).
+- CNVs are confirmed by another method (eg, FISH, multiplex ligation-dependent probe amplification, polymerase chain reaction,).

-In 2008, the International Standards for Cytogenomic Arrays (ISCA) Consortium was organized (Available online at: https://www.iscaconsortium.org/index.php); to date, it has established a public database containing de-identified whole genome microarray data from a subset of the ISCA Consortium member clinical diagnostic laboratories.
-Array analysis was carried out on individuals with phenotypes including intellectual disability, autism, and developmental delay.
-As of November 2011, there are over 28,500 total cases in the database.
+In 2008, the International Standards for Cytogenomic Arrays (ISCA) Consortium was organized (Available online at: https://www.iscaconsortium.org/index.php); it has established a public database containing deidentified whole genome microarray data from a subset of the ISCA Consortium member clinical diagnostic laboratories.
+Array analysis was carried out on subjects with phenotypes including ntellectual disability, autism, and developmental delay.
+As of November 2011, there were over 28,500 total cases in the database.
 Additional members are planning to contribute data; participating members use an opt-out, rather than an opt-in approach that was approved by the National Institutes of Health (NIH) and participating center institutional review boards.
-The database is held at NCBI/NIH and curated by a committee of clinical genetics laboratory experts.
+The database is held at NCBI/NIH (National Center for Biotechnology Information/NIH) and curated by a committee of clinical genetics laboratory experts.
+A 2012 update from ISCA summarizes their experience as a model for ongoing efforts to incorporate phenotypic data with genotypic data to improve the quality of research and clinical care in genetics.(16)

 The Consortium recently proposed “an evidence-based approach to guide the development of content on chromosomal microarrays and to support interpretation of clinically significant copy number variation.”
 The proposal defines levels of evidence (from the literature and/or the ISCA and other public databases) that describe how well or how poorly detected mutations or CNVs are correlated with phenotype.
 The consortium will apparently coordinate a volunteer effort to describe the evidence for targeted regions across the genome.